ff137/aries-cloudcontroller-python/README.md

 )
 ```

-**Multitenancy**
+#### Multitenancy

-To provision the agent in the context of specific tenant of the agent, the `tenant_jwt` property must be set:
+To provision the agent in the context of a specific tenant of the agent, set the `tenant_jwt` property:

 ```python
 client = AcaPyClient(